GeZhangMQ/GeZhangMQ.github.io/index.md

 ## <font color=black>Biography</font>

 **Ge Zhang** is a 2nd-year Ph.D. student at School of Computing, Macquarie University.
 She is interested in developing ML algorithms over graph-structured data to solve real-world problems, especially fraud detection and anomaly detection.
-She finished Master's in College of Intelligence and Computing at Tianjin University.
+She received Master's in College of Intelligence and Computing at Tianjin University.

 **Ge Zhang** has been selected as one of [**2022 Microsoft Research PhD Fellows**](https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/2022-recipients/).
 She is the only recipient in Australia & New Zealand in 2022 ✨.<cr>